-This guide gives the best practices to follow to embed, control and customize Lordicon animated icons in your web projects.
+We have developed our own custom player for web.
+This documentation gives the best practices to follow to embed, control and customize Lordicons in web projects.

-This example presents the easiest way to use the Lordicon custom element with the released version.
+This example presents the easiest way to use the Lordicon custom element.
 Keep in mind that this is not the most efficient method, as the entire library (including bundled Lottie-web) is loaded by default.

 StackBlitz require cookies, you must accept their cookies to view.

-This example presents all customizable attributes supported by the element.
+This example presents all customizable attributes supported by the Lordicon custom element.

 StackBlitz require cookies, you must accept their cookies to view.